 If you are interested in learning how to claim unemployment benefits, it is important to have an understanding of what benefits you can expect to receive.

-Denied Unemployment Benefits in Connecticut
+Learn About Being Denied Unemployment Benefits in Connecticut

 Unfortunately, some applicants will experience having their unemployment compensation benefits denied in Connecticut, which may leave them wondering, “What can I do if unemployment denied my application?”
 Each claim is taken very seriously, and many factors (from both the applicant and the employer’s side) are taken into account while determining if an applicant is eligible for unemployment benefits in Connecticut.